Go to the previous, next section.

 void aa_puts(aa_context *c, int x, int y, int attr, char *s); int aa_printf(aa_context *c, int x, int y, int attr, char *fmt, ...);

-It puts a string s
+It puts a string s (and atribute attr) at coordinates x,

-.
+y.
 Note that it doesn't move the cursor nor flushes buffers to screen.

 To move the cursor you have to use following function